-This time, I used Windy.com and ChatGPT to predict the best days for frost formation, and my prediction actually came true .
+This time, Iused Windy.com and ChatGPT to predict the "lucky days" for frost formation, and Ihad the experience of actually being accurate in my predictions.

 Finally, the article touches on a topic that readers may be curious about: "Were there any bears?"